joaopccosta/git-monitoring-server/README.md

 # git-monitoring-server

 ## Architecture diagrams
+There are three parts to this project's architecture: the Git CLI application, the web server application, and the provisioning of both applications and infrastructure surrounding them.

+I have chosen to use Python since it would allow me to quickly iterate on both applications, and it is easy to dockerise.

 ### Git CLI
 The first part of the challenge consists of implementing a cli wrapper for `git log` functionality.